 Now here’s a picture.
 In the interests of full disclosure I’ve given you all the camera settings relevant to the taking of the picture.

-Even though I chose every camera setting for a specific reason, I have absolutely no idea what you are going to do with the numbers.
+Even though every camera setting has a specific reason, I have absolutely no idea what you are going to do with the numbers.
 None of it is relevant to the finished picture, not even the name and location of the church!

 And here’s why all that data is entirely useless: